Oxford County, Maine Key Demographic Statistics (2023 Estimates)

 Key Demographic Indicators for Oxford County, Maine

-The following statistics highlight the population structure and median age of Oxford County, Maine, based on U.S. Census Bureau 2023 ACS Estimates.
+The following statistics highlight Oxford County, Maine population and median age, based on U.S. Census Bureau 2023 ACS Estimates.

 Total Population